-- 14.1 Subject to the Articles, Directors participate in a Directors' meeting, or part of a Directors' meeting, when: - 14.1.1 the meeting has been called and takes place in accordance with the Articles; and - 14.1.2 they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - 14.2 In determining whether Directors are participating in a Directors' meeting, it is irrelevant where any Director is or how they communicate with each other.9 - 14.3 If all the Directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.
+- 14.1 Subject to the Articles, Directors participate in a Directors' meeting, or part of a Directors' meeting, when: - 14.1.1 the meeting has been called and takes place in accordance with the Articles; and - 14.1.2 they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - 14.2 In determining whether Directors are participating in a Directors' meeting, it is irrelevant where any Director is or how they communicate with each other. - 14.3 If all the Directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.

-15. Quorum for Directors' meetings10
+15. Quorum for Directors' meetings

-- 15.1 At a Directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - 15.2 The quorum for Directors' meetings may be fixed from time to time by a decision of the Directors, but it must never be less than two, and unless otherwise fixed it is [two]. - 15.3 If the total number of Directors for the time being is less than the quorum required, the Directors must not take any decision other than a decision: - 15.3.1 to appoint further Directors; or - 15.3.2 to call a general meeting so as to enable the members to appoint further Directors.
+- 15.1 At a Directors' meeting, unless a quorum is participating, no proposal is to be voted on, except a proposal to call another meeting. - 15.2 The quorum for Directors' meetings may be fixed from time to time by a decision of the Directors and unless otherwise fixed it is two, except in the event of the Company having only one Director or where there are two Directors and one of the Directors has a Conflict of Interests, in which cases the quorum will be one, provided that for as long as the Founder Member remains a Director and does not have a Conflict of Interest she must be present for Directors' meetings to be quorate.

+- 15.3 If the total number of Directors for the time being is less than the quorum required, the Directors must not take any decision other than a decision: - 15.3.1 to appoint further Directors; or - 15.3.2 to call a general meeting so as to enable the members to appoint further Directors.